Here are 7 tips when looking at a Priceline Hotel or Hotwire Hotel. You can still grab a great deal, but think about these before you book!

 6) If you're staying for more than a night or two, you may want to check out VRBO.

 For longer stays and higher end condos, we love VRBO.
 You can get a pretty good idea of what the condo is like by comparing other units in the same building, and sometimes get additional discounts just by asking for them directly from the owner.

-6) There's a lot to be said for a Hampton or Fairfield Inn's free breakfast. 🙂
+7) There's a lot to be said for a hotel's free breakfast.

 I won't send you any spam, ever.
 Promise.